 Managing Your Database With Customer Profiles

-Managing your database using player profiles not only segments your database into manageable groups, but sets you up for success in two key areas:
+Utilizing player profiles in your database not only helps organize your database into manageable groups but also lays the groundwork for success in two important areas:

-1. It ensures that your pricing is perfect every time for every golfer using profile pricing.
+1. It guarantees that the pricing for each golfer is accurate every time by utilizing profile pricing.

-2. It will be the foundation of your email marketing and automated marketing programs.
+2. It serves as the cornerstone for both your email marketing strategies and automated marketing campaigns.

 When developing player profiles, Teesnap designed a “Rules Engine” that attaches a price for golf for that profile based on time of day and day of the week.
 Profile pricing eliminates incorrect charges to customers from your pro shop personnel and reduces training time.